stoneboat/shuffle-DP-protocols/README.md

 **Note:** If minimization times out, the circuit generation continues and produces a non-minimized (but functionally correct) circuit.
 The `--no-minimization` option skips the SAT-based equivalence check entirely for faster generation.

-This will generate the circuit files in the specified output directory.
+This will generate the circuit files in the specified output directory, including `output.gate.txt` which contains the circuit netlist.

+### 4) Parse and analyze the boolean circuit

+After generating the circuit, you can load it as a graph, partition it, and compute partitioning statistics.
+This is useful for understanding circuit structure and evaluating different partitioning strategies.

+If you are interested in how to compute statistics for the partition, please see the notebook `Notebook/boolean_circuits/oblivious_sorting.ipynb` for an example.
+The notebook demonstrates:
+- How to read the boolean circuit file (`output.gate.txt`) and convert it to a graph representation
+- How to run a graph partitioner (KaHIP) on the circuit graph
+- How to compute partitioning statistics such as cut size, boundary edges, and load distribution

 **Testing the generated circuit:**